robinzyb/cp2kdata/docs/backlog.md

 # Idea List
-1. manipulate cube, pdos data
-2. modify step information on cube files
+1. modify step information on cube files
-3. extract information from output
+2. extract information from output
-4. generate standard test input and directory
+3. generate standard test input and directory
-5. generate nice figures
+4. generate nice figures

 # TO DO
 cli interface